skypilot-org/skypilot/docs/source/getting-started/quickstart.rst

 Sky is a tool to run any workload seamlessly across different cloud providers through a unified interface.
-No knowledge of cloud offerings is required or expected &mdash; you simply define the workload and its resource requirements, and Sky will automatically execute it on AWS, Google Cloud Platform or Microsoft Azure.
+No knowledge of cloud offerings is required or expected -- you simply define the workload and its resource requirements, and Sky will automatically execute it on AWS, Google Cloud Platform or Microsoft Azure.